Over and Under Cam

-A text book cam is probably one where the lobes are set at about 50% retraction - the sweet spot.
+A textbook cam is probably one where the lobes are set at about 50% retraction - the sweet spot.
 As you move away, theoretically they’re not so good, with the danger zone being around 5% open and 5% squeezed tight.
 Metolius goes so far as to have the ideal cam position marked on their units (making having a least one of their cams a good training tool for novices).
-In reality a cam is pretty much strong from super tight and over cammed (imagine hammering it home), to about 2% to 5% depending on the rock, as in most cases it will be the rock that fails you, not the unit.
+In reality, a cam is pretty much strong from super tight and over cammed (imagine hammering it home), to about 2% to 5% depending on the rock, as in most cases it will be the rock that fails you, not the unit.

 Undercamming (AKA ‘tipped out’)

-Compression and deformation can take place, especially with soft cams like Totems and Aliens (the soft material also give it some ‘stick’ making the trade of worthwhile).
+Compression and deformation can take place, especially with soft cams like Totems and Aliens (the soft material also give it some ‘stick’ making the trade-off worthwhile).
 In hard granite a medium cam made from aluminium (Camalot for example) you’re not going to get any real deformation in the lobes so in extremis you can have a little more confidence.
-If on the other hand it was a tiny black Alien with a range as big as a beaked bean, then you’re not going to get away with a tipped out unit.
+If on the other hand, it was a tiny black Alien with a range as big as a beaked bean, then you’re not going to get away with a tipped out unit.
 The danger comes with small and micro cams where the total contact surface area against the rock may be measured in square millimetres.
-Add rock that has a irregular shape, perhaps some lichen, and such a cam requires a safe cam margin in order to stay in place.
+Add rock that has an irregular shape, perhaps some lichen, and such a cam requires a safe cam margin in order to stay in place.

 One thing to say about tipped out cams is that with some care you can often squeeze out a placement even in a crack that looks too wide, either by placing it deeper or just searching around.
 If you’re making a very delicate ‘surgical’ placement then extend the cam with a 60cm sling.

-But again, for any novice climber you need to focus on the ideal, and work away from there - so cams half open (or half closed).
+But again, for any novice climber you need to focus on the ideal and work away from there - so cams half-open (or half-closed).
 A good tip here is to measure the crack with your finger(s), then get a cam a bit less than twice as big - so two fingers side by side would be a red Alien for example.
 After a few hundred placements you’ll pick up the sizes and just know by sight or by touch what will fit.

-The best thing about a tipped out cam is that it’s easy to clean, in fact more often than not it will just fall out, the only danger being it may become inverted in the crack and look like it’s good when it’s not.
+The best thing about a tipped out cam is that it’s easy to clean, in fact, more often than not it will just fall out, the only danger being it may become inverted in the crack and look like it’s good when it’s not.

 Overcoming (AKA: ‘It’s fooking stuck!’)

-Cams tent to be stuffed in because of fear - the tighter it is the safer you are.
+Cam’s tend to be stuffed in because of fear - the tighter it is the safer you are.
 Novices can place them like this for that reason, stuffed in so tight you can’t pull back the trigger, thinking that they’re playing it safe - when they’re not (they’re just too lazy to work out how to use the cam in the best way possible).

 The mean reason for leaving some slack, even as little as 5%, is that for the cams to be retracted by the trigger you need somewhere for them to go.
 Once the trigger does nothing you’re in trouble.